 Although you have up to 3 years after the time of the accident to make a workplace injury claim, it is always in your best interest to begin the claim process as soon as possible.
 If you have recently been injured at work and need to start an accident at work claim, you are encouraged to contact one of our experts for a consultation, free of charge.

 Yes.
-In fact, back injuries in the workplace is one of the most common of workplace injury claims that our experts deal with.
-This is because back pain and injury is associated with such a wide range of work situations.
+In fact, back injuries in the workplace are one of the most common of workplace injury claims that our experts deal with.
+This is because back pain and injuries is associated with such a wide range of work situations.
 Common work roles associated with back pain and/or injury can include:

 - Heavy manual labour or lifting